 Experts agree with this – storytelling is powerful.
 The most successful brands have mastered the art of storytelling.

-That’s because stories appeal to the emotions.
+That’s because stories appeal to emotions.
 They teach a lesson without exerting a lot of effort.
 They take people into the future.
 They make your brand more real.
 More so, stories are unassuming.

 People won’t be interested in reading the specs and features of your product no matter how brilliant they are.
 On the other hand, if you incorporate those features in your copy or video, you can get their attention, especially if it appeals to their emotions.